 The program includes a mix of coursework and work experience.
 Most programs have two years of taking classes and passing coursework and general exams, and then up to four years in a work setting.
 Once you’ve completed these stages, you must pass the licensure exam at the end of this program in order to become fully certified.
 The average salary of a pharmacist is an impressive $121,500.

 The final installment on our list is a highly competitive career.
 Lawyers represent clients in trials and advise them on the best options going forward.
 There are many different types of lawyers that specialize in different areas: family lawyers, divorce lawyers, and so on.

 To become a lawyer, you first earn a Bachelor’s degree in law, then attend law school for three years.
 To get into law school you have to pass an admission test known as the LSAT.
 After these initial years of study, you gain experience wherever you can as a sort of apprentice lawyer while working towards passing your state bar examination.

 The average lawyer’s salary is $115,820.
 The salary you make as a lawyer depends on many factors: your success rate, experience, the size and reputation of the firm, and your general demand.
-For example, a lawyer who gets their client a great deal in a high profile case followed by media can potentially earn millions a year, whereas a new lawyer starting out in a non-profit organization will be at the low end of the earning scale.
+For example, a lawyer who gets their client a great deal in a high-profile case followed by media can potentially earn millions a year, whereas a new lawyer starting out in a non-profit organization will be at the low end of the earning scale.
+For example, personal injury lawyers in New York can earn around $80,000 in a year

 Many of the highest paying careers involve many years of undergraduate and/or postgraduate study, while some require tons of experience.
 No matter what job you’re interested in, you will always have to climb the ladder to some degree.
 You can never start at the top, but you will get there eventually.
 Good luck in your search for your dream career!